Tobi-mmt/nltk-book/README.md

 # nltk-book

-These are my solutens for the exercises in the [NLTK Book](http://www.nltk.org/book/)
+These are my solutions for the exercises in the [NLTK Book](http://www.nltk.org/book/)

 ### Requirements ###